 The new facility featured two portraits of Duluth’s namesake, Daniel Greysolon Sieur du Luht.
-The lobby was graced by the 1919 work of temporary Duluth resident Clarence C. Rosenkranz, “Daniel Greysolon Dulhut at Little Portage,” which shows Du Luht landing on Minnesota Point in 1679 at Onigamiinsing, a portage used by Ojibwe for hundred of years until it was dug up and became the Duluth Ship Canal.
+The lobby was graced by the 1919 work of temporary Duluth resident Clarence C. Rosenkranz, “Daniel Greysolon Dulhut at Little Portage,” which shows Du Luht landing on Minnesota Point in 1679 at Onigamiinsing, a portage used by Ojibwe for hundreds of years until it was dug up and became the Duluth Ship Canal.

 Over the dining room’s “skillfully chiseled” fireplace hung artist and Duluth native David Ericson’s portrait of du Luht on horseback in the town square of his birthplace, Saint-Germain-Laval, France, when he served as a member of Louis IV’s Royal Guard.

 When the 1919 tea room opened, an article in the American Cloak & Suit Review mentioned how “Duluth Society” was delighted to entertain at the Greysolon as it helped the affluent to “[rise] above the servant problem.”
 This suggests that the use of domestic help within wealthy households in Duluth and throughout the country was on the decline.